electrode-io/fynpo/README.md

 set NODE_OPTIONS=-r <path-to-flat-module>
 ```

-> Any suggestions for doing this better on Windows welcomed.
+> Suggestions for a better method to setup Windows are welcomed.

 ### Node 6 and lower